The Grossman School of Business

 Academic Standards

-Students will be placed on trial if their semester or cumulative grade-point average is less than 2.00.
-Students will remain on trial until both semester and cumulative grade-point averages reach at least 2.00 or until they are dismissed or transfer to a new major.
-Students on trial will be given a target semester grade-point average to achieve by the end of the following semester.
+Other than in the event of dismissal, a student will be placed on trial if the student’s semester or cumulative grade-point average is less than 2.00.
+A student will remain on trial until (a) the student has earned both semester and cumulative grade-point averages of at least 2.00, as determined below, (b) the student is dismissed, or (c) the student transfers to a new major.
+In addition to other potential conditions, a student on trial will be assigned a target grade-point average to earn by the end of the next semester.

-Students shall be dismissed from the Grossman School of Business and the University of Vermont in the following situations:
+A student shall be dismissed from GSB and the University of Vermont in the following situations:

-- failure of at least half their course credits in any semester while maintaining a cumulative grade-point average of less than 2.00.
+3. The student failed, during any semester, at least half of the student’s graded-course credits and has earned a cumulative grade-point average of less than 2.00.

-A student may appeal a dismissal in writing to the Undergraduate Studies Committee (UGSC) within the time frame stipulated in the dismissal letter if there are circumstances supporting an extension of trial status.
-Detailed information on the criteria for dismissal may be obtained from the Grossman Center for Student Success (100 Kalkin Hall, GSBCSS@uvm.edu).
+A student may appeal a dismissal in writing to GSB's Undergraduate Studies Committee (UGSC), within the time frame stipulated in the dismissal letter, if there are circumstances that support allowing the student to resume studies while placing the student on trial.
+Detailed information on the process for an appeal may be obtained from GSB's Center for Student Success (100 Kalkin Hall, GSBCSS@uvm.edu).

 Regulations Governing Academic Standards

-A student who earns a semester grade-point average higher than that which merits dismissal but below 2.00 is placed on trial.
 A student who is on trial may not enroll in a university-sanctioned study abroad program.
-A student who is on trial may not complete a course on a pass/no pass grading mode option.
-First-year students and a select group of upper-class students who are placed on trial will be required to participate in the Learning @ UVM seminar series.
+A student who is on trial may not complete a course on a passed/not passed grading mode option.
+Students who are placed on trial may be required to participate in and satisfactorily complete a study seminar or equivalent program designated by the UGSC.

-A student who does not satisfy the conditions of trial, or first-time, first-year students who earn a semester grade-point average of 1.00 or lower and who earns failing grades in one-half of the semester credits attempted, or returning students who earn a semester grade-point average of 2.00 or lower and who earns failing grades in one-half of the semester credits attempted will be dismissed for low scholarship.
-For first dismissal, the period of dismissal is one year.
-For second dismissal, the period of dismissal is two years.
-For third dismissal, the period of dismissal is three years.
-Dismissed students must receive approval from the Grossman Center for Student Success (100 Kalkin Hall, GSBCSS@uvm.edu) before enrolling in any university course.
+A student described in any of the three numbered paragraphs above will be dismissed for low scholarship.
+For a student’s first dismissal, the period of dismissal is one year.
+For the student’s second dismissal, the period of dismissal is two years.
+For the student’s third or subsequent dismissal, the period of dismissal is three years.
+A dismissed student must receive approval from GSB's Center for Student Success (100 Kalkin Hall, GSBCSS@uvm.edu) before enrolling in any UVM course.

-A dismissed student who presents evidence of his/her ability to perform satisfactorily may be considered for re-entry on trial.
-A student who has been dismissed for a second time will not be considered for re-entry on trial until at least two years have elapsed.
-Further information regarding re-entry may be obtained from the Grossman Center for Student Success (100 Kalkin Hall, GSBCSS@uvm.edu).
+After an applicable period of dismissal has elapsed, a dismissed student may re-enter GSB and UVM on trial.
+Alternatively, a dismissed student who presents evidence of the student’s ability to perform satisfactorily may be considered for an earlier re-entry on trial.
+A student who has been dismissed two or more times will not be considered for re-entry on trial until at least two years of an applicable period of dismissal have elapsed.
+A dismissed student may obtain further information regarding re-entry from GSB's Center for Student Success (100 Kalkin Hall, GSBCSS@uvm.edu).